timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_PopupPositioning_PopupPositionerParameters_AnchorRectangle.md

 #### Property Value
+<a href="T_Avalonia_Rect">Rect</a>

+## Remarks
-<a href="T_Avalonia_Rect">Rect</a>The rectangle is relative to the parent geometry and may not extend outside the window geometry of the popup's parent.
+The rectangle is relative to the parent geometry and may not extend outside the window geometry of the popup's parent.

 ## See Also